-Maine, Massachusetts, Rhode Island, the Long Island Sound, New York, New Jersey, and Pennsylvania.
+Maine, Massachusetts, New Hampshire, Vermont, Rhode Island, the Long Island Sound, New York, New Jersey, and Pennsylvania.

 The Northeast, one of the most expansive boating areas in the U.S., spans from Maine to New Jersey, and includes numerous, famous boating destinations that are on most captains’ bucket lists.